GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/02-repository/index.md

 ---
 title: "Repository"
 ---
-Since the "Source of truth" is a Git repository, then we will start by comitting our code, to a new repository.
+Since the "Source of truth" is a Git repository, we will start by initializing a repo, comitting our code, and pushing it to a new repository.

-We already have all we need in the `app` folder.
+We already have all we need in the `app` folder, so we will use that one.

-So all we need is to push this to a Git repository, so we can start working on it.

 This is done, by running the commands below.